Onyx-Protocol/Onyx/docs/1.3/txvm.md

 * `iarp-condition` to condition stack.
 * each `(assetdefinition, issuance pubkey)` to IC-stack.
 * each `assetdefinition.issuanceprogram` to condition stack.

+IC-stack is necessary so that `issuanceprogram` can verify that the correct issuance key is used.

 When tx is summarized, no unproven VCs must be left on the UVC-stack.